sumankumarsandiri/delivery/README.md

 ### Logout User:

 Send a GET request to `/auth/logout` with the Authorization header containing a valid JWT token.

+### Register Captain:

+Send a POST request to `/captain/register` with the required fields in the request body.

 ## Example Requests